Minnesota House could be evenly split, but close races will go to recounts

 Greater Minnesota contests

 DFL Rep. Gene Pelowski’s retirement after serving 38 years shook up the race for House District 26A, which includes the college town of Winona.
-FairVote MN’s Sarah Kruger ran as the DFLer against Winona City Council Member Aaron Repinski.
-Pelowski won comfortably in 2022, and Biden carried the district by 10 points in 2020, but Republicans said the area is trending conservative.
+Aaron Repinski, a Republican and member of the Winona City Council beat FairVote MN’s Sarah Kruger, a DFLer.

 Suburban battlegrounds

-In House District 57B in Lakeville, Republican Rep. Jeff Witte ran for re-election in a district that sits smack in the middle of the Second Congressional District.
+In House District 57B in Lakeville, Republican Rep. Jeff Witte won re-election in a district that sits smack in the middle of the Second Congressional District.
 That larger contest has meant both parties pumped resources into the area.
 Brian Cohn, a political newcomer, was the DFL’s nominee.
 President Joe Biden carried the district in 2020.

 about the writers